evelynpa1/cambridge-dis-hackathon/README.md

 A statement derived from that fact (e.g. a summary, headline, tweet, or claim)

 #### Your task is to answer:
-> **Is the external interpretation a faithful representation of the internal fact, or is it a mutation?**
+> **Is the external claim a faithful representation of the internal fact — or a mutation?**

 This is harder than it sounds.
 Mutations can happen in many ways, including but not limited to:

-- Missing context or qualifiers
-- Over-generalization
+Most cases are borderline by design.
+People can disagree on whether the meaning has changed.

+#### What Counts as a “Mutation”?
-- Changes in tone or implication
+-Shifts in certainty or commitment
+-Numerical rounding or threshold changes
+-Scope or population drift
+-Causality vs correlation confusion
-- Shifts in scope or certainty
+-Changes in tone, strength, or implication
+-Missing qualifiers or conditions

+There is no single ground truth.
+Your agentic jury must reason — not just classify.
 ---

 ### ⚖️ Build an AI Jury

 You will design a **multi-agent system** - an *AI jury*.

-Given a *(fact, interpretation)* pair, your jury must:
+A valid jury:
+-Has multiple agents with distinct roles
+-Allows agents to analyze, disagree, and refine

+and it produces:

-- Reach a verdict
+- a verdict
-- Explain its reasoning
-- Know when it is uncertain
+- an explanation
+- a signal of uncertainty

+🚫 A single LLM call in a loop is not sufficient.

-This is not about being **“right at all costs.”**  It is about reasoning **transparently and responsibly**.
+This is not about being **“right at all costs.”**  It is about reasoning **transparently and responsibly** to reach the verdict.

 ---
+### 🏁 Data Usage
+You do not need to use all the data.

+Instead, teams must:

+1. Select a specific subset of the dataset
+2. Justify why that subset is interesting or difficult
+3. Apply multi-agent reasoning to it

+Recommended subset size
+- 10-20 claim pairs

+Example valid subsets
+- One domain (e.g. clinical, business, policy)
+- One mutation type (e.g. numerical rounding, modality shift)
+- One high-ambiguity subset (explicitly labeled in the CSV)

+📁 The dataset is pre-categorized by:
+- Domain
+- Mutation type
+- Ambiguity level
+- High-ambiguity subset

+Use these categories strategically.

+---
 ### 🏁 Expected Output

 By the end of the hackathon, your team should be able to:

-- Demo your AI jury
+- Demo a working AI jury built using multiple agents
-- Show how agents reason and (possibly) disagree
+- Show how agents reason, including where they agree or disagree
+- Evaluate up to 5 (fact, claim) pairs, producing for each:
-- Present the final verdict and explanation
+        - a final verdict
+        - a concise, human-readable explanation
+        - Demonstrate that the approach generalizes beyond the presented examples (i.e., it is not hard-coded to specific cases)
+        - Explicitly communicate uncertainty whenever the evidence or agent reasoning is inconclusive

 ### Demos can be:
 - CLI output